 - We will only transfer Personal Data to countries that have been deemed to provide an adequate level of protection for Personal Data by the European Commission and the Swiss Federal Data Protection and Information Commissioner.

-- Where we use certain service providers, we may use specific contracts approved by the European Commission and the Swiss Federal Data Protection and Information Commissioner which give Personal Data the same protection it has in the EEA, the UK, and Switzerland.
+- Where we use certain service providers, we may use Standard Contractual Clauses approved by the European Commission and the Swiss Federal Data Protection and Information Commissioner which give Personal Data the same protection it has in the EEA, the UK, and Switzerland.
 You may request a copy of any Standard Contractual Clauses we use for the transfer of your data outside of the EEA, which includes the categories of information transferred by contacting the Axioma Group’s DPM at DataPrivacyManager@axioma.com.

-- Where we use providers based in the USA, we may transfer Personal Data to them if they are part of the EU-US and Swiss-US Privacy Shield which requires them to provide similar protection to Personal Data shared between the Europe and the USA.
+- Where we use providers based in the USA, we may transfer Personal Data to them if they are part of the DPF Program which requires them to provide similar protection to Personal Data shared between the Europe and the USA.

 Cookies are alphanumeric identifiers that are automatically downloaded to your computer through the web browser.
-Our website uses third-party cookies to collect information about your visit, which in turn allows us to analyze and improve our content.
-As a general rule, the Axioma Group does not collect Personal Data via cookies unless you have given us your express permission to do so.
-If you do not want the Axioma Group to recognize your computer, please configure your web browser to erase all cookies from your device, to block all cookies or to receive a warning before a cookie is stored.
+If you do not want the Axioma Group to recognize your computer, please configure your web browser to erase all cookies from your device, to block all cookies, or to receive a warning before a cookie is stored.
 Please note that certain functions of our websites, hosted portals, software, or platforms may no longer work, or will not work correctly, without cookies.

-- Performance cookies collect information on the usage of our website, including for example the web browsers and operating systems used, the domain name of the website which you previously visited, the number of visits, average duration of visit, and pages called up.
-These cookies do not store any information that would make it possible to personally identify the user.
-The information collected with the aid of these cookies is aggregated and is therefore anonymous.
-Performance cookies serve the purpose of improving the user friendliness of a website and therefore enhancing the user’s experience.
+- Performance cookies collect information on the usage of our websites, including for example the web browsers and operating systems used, the domain name of the website which you previously visited, the number of visits, average duration of visit, and pages called up.
+Performance cookies serve the purpose of improving the user-friendliness of a website and therefore enhancing the user’s experience.
 We ask for your consent to use certain types of performance cookies where required by law.

 - Functional cookies enable a website to store information the user has already entered (such as user ID, language selection, or the user’s location), in order to offer improved, personalized functions to the user.
 Functional cookies are also used to enable requested functions such as playing videos and to make a user’s decision to block or disable a certain function (e.g. web analysis) – “opt-out cookies”.

-14. How Long Will Your Retain My Personal Data?
+12. How Long Will You Retain My Personal Data?

-We will only retain your Personal Data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
+We will only retain your Personal Data for as long as necessary to fulfill the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 As discussed below, in some circumstances you can ask us to delete your Personal Data.